Here's The Video Of A Self-Driving Uber's Fatal Collision With A Pedestrian

 The Tempe police have released video footage of Sunday's fatal crash between an autonomous Uber vehicle and a woman walking a bicycle in Tempe, Arizona.

-The video shows interior and exterior views of the Uber in the moments leading up to the crash that killed a pedestrian, but not include the collision itself "due to the graphic nature of the impact," said Tempe Detective Liliana Duran in an email statement.
+The video shows interior and exterior views of the vehicle in the moments leading up to the crash that killed a pedestrian, but does not include the collision itself "due to the graphic nature of the impact," said Tempe Detective Liliana Duran in an email statement.

 Here's the video of the crash (warning: disturbing footage):

 The pedestrian, 49-year-old Elaine Herzberg, was crossing the street outside of the crosswalk when she was hit.
 She was transported to a local hospital, where she died from her injuries, according to police.
-It was the first reported death caused by an autonomous-vehicle crash.
+It was the first reported death caused by an autonomous vehicle.

 The vehicle's operator was Rafaela Vasquez, a 44-year-old Uber employee who the company said had undergone training and passed a company background check.
-The vehicle was moving 40 miles per hour at the time of impact and police said neither woman was impaired.
+The vehicle was moving 40 mph at the time of impact and police said neither woman was impaired.

 In the video, Vasquez appears to be looking down rather than at the road.